ImperialOctopus/custom-cal/design/dog_cal/Content.md

 The breed has four recognised colours: Blenheim (white with chestnut markings), Black and Tan (black with tan highlights), Ruby (chestnut all over), and Tricolor (black and white with tan markings).

 ### Pug

+Pugs originate from China where they were kept as companion dogs.
+The line of pugs bred in the United Kingdom following their original import from China had longer legs and noses than modern pugs, but were replaced by a new wave of imports in 1860.

+Their coats can be fawn, apricot fawn, silver fawn, or black.